nahuelvalles/KTOWorkspace/README.md

 Commands to run TCs:
 To place in the actual project:
+	cd KTOWorkspace
 	cd KTOtesting

 To run all TCs present in the project:
 	dotnet test KTOtesting.csproj

 To run TCs by Categories:
 	dotnet test KTOtesting.csproj --filter TestCategory=ValidLogin
 	dotnet test KTOtesting.csproj --filter TestCategory=InvalidLogin
 	dotnet test KTOtesting.csproj --filter TestCategory=Register

 Categories:
 ⦁	ValidLogin - Test Case that enter valid credentials into the login page, clicks submit and verified that it takes you to the home page.
 ⦁	InvalidLogin - Test Case that enters invalid credentials into the login page, clicks submit and checks that an error message is appears due 	to the invalid credentials.
 ⦁	Register - Test Case that enters valid and invalid credentials to the registration page as well as selects security questions and answers.
 All the values of the data can be modified within the testData.json file in "Utilities".
 There you also have App.config in where simply changing the value of the key you can make the Test Cases runs either in Chrome or Firefox